gulshang7/Snapchat_Ads_Data_Analysis_using_SQL_and_Tableau/README.md

 ## ABOUT PROJECT:

-    •	Performed how Snapchat, a social media app Targets its audience for ads - A Data Analysis project.
+    •	Performed how Snapchat, a social media app Targets its audience for ads, full data analysis process.

     •	Performed Data cleaning in MS Excel and used SQl for better Data Analysis Process.